Ladoli/Translink-Live-Bus/README.md

 ## Deployed Website
 http://ladoli-translink.netlify.com

+There may be a delay initially loading the site due to using Heroku as a backend.

 # Questions
 ## What new technologies did you learn to complete this challenge?
 I've touched upon MobX, mobx-react, Axios on server side (Node.js), react-map-gl, TypeScript, DefinitelyTyped, Learned how to deploy Node.js to Heroku, Learned differences of using Yarn to deploy to Netlify... and refreshed myself on the problem of CORS.